Video tutorials

 Light-radiation: input

-Input / Field definition:
+Field definition:

 Select between Inflection points and FWHM.
 The FWHM follows the standard definition of radiation field as delimited by the 50% isodose of the beam profile.
 However, this definition requires that films are converted into dose distributions.
 When working with pixel values, an approximation to the radiation field can be obtained by the inflection points of the profiles.

-Input / Nominal field size:
+Nominal field size:

 Introduce the nominal dimensions of the field on each semiaxis.